Optimal error estimates of the penalty finite element method for the unsteady Navier-Stokes equations with nonsmooth initial data: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present some numerical experiments that verify the results of previous section, mainly verify the order of convergence of the error estimates.

 We consider the NSEs in the domain $\Omega=[0,1]\times[0,1]$ subject to homogeneous Dirichlet boundary conditions.
 We approximate the equation using $P_2-P_1$, $P_3-P_2$ and $P_1^{NC}-P_0$ elements over a triangulation of $\Omega$.
 The domain is partitioned into triangles with size $h=2^{-i}, i=1,2,\dots,6$.
-To verify the theoretical result, we consider the following example. \begin{example} For the experiment, we take the forcing term $f(x,t)$ such that the solution of the problem to be
+To verify the theoretical result, we consider the following examples. \begin{example} For the experiment in 2D, we take the forcing term $f(x,y,t)$ such that the solution of the problem to be

 \end{example}